-non-local choice [Gouda 84] suggests: define different priorities for different roles race condition s "implied scenario": [Alur 2000] component behaviors that realize the normal scenario will also give rise to implied scenarios non-local Choice (conflict over taxi)
+non-local choice [Gouda 84] suggests: define different priorities for different roles race condition s "implied scenario": [Alur 2000] component behaviors that realize the normal scenario will also give rise to implied scenarios

 Partial order of events

 - Lamport [1978] pointed out that in a distributed system, there is in general no total order of events, only a partial order. - The events taking place at a given component can be totally ordered (assuming sequential execution). - The reception of a message is after its sending. - The after-relation is transitive.